NBISweden/workshop-reproducible-research/docs/jupyter.md

 * ++a++/++b++: insert cells above/below current cell
 * ++x++/++c++/++v++: cut/copy/paste cells

 Now let's write some code!
 Since we chose a Python kernel, Python would be the native language to run in a cell.
 Enter `print("Hello world!")` in the second cell and run it.
 Note how the output is displayed below the cell.
 This interactive way of working is one of the things that sets Jupyter Notebook apart from RStudio and R Markdown.
-R Markdown is typically rendered top to bottom in one run, while you work *in* a Jupyter notebook in a different way.
+R Markdown is typically rendered top-to-bottom in one run, while you work *in* a Jupyter notebook in a different way.
 This has partly changed with newer versions of RStudio, but it's probably still how most people use the two tools.
 Another indication of this is that there is no (good) way to hide the code cells if you want to render your Jupyter notebook to a cleaner looking report (for a publication for example).

 What **is** a Jupyter notebook?
 Let's look a little at the notebook we're currently working in.
 Jupyter Notebook saves it every minute or so, so you will already have it available.
 We can be a little meta and do this from within the notebook itself.
 We do it by running some shell commands in the third code cell instead of Python code.
 This very handy functionality is possible by prepending the command with `!`.
 Try `!ls` to list the files in the current directory.

 Aha, we have a new file called `Untitled.ipynb`!
 Look at the first ten lines of the file by using `!head Untitled.ipynb`.
 Seems like it's just a plain old JSON file.
 Since it's a text file it's suitable for version control with for example Git.
 It turn out that GitHub and Jupyter notebooks are the best of friends, as we will see more of later.
 This switching between languages and whatever-works mentality is very prominent within the Jupyter notebook community.

 Variables defined in cells become variables in the global namespace.
 You can therefore share information between cells.
-Try to define a function in one cell and call on it in the next.
+Try to define a function or variable in one cell and use it in the next.
 For example:

 ```python
 def print_me(str):